Dallas Arboretum Tickets, Hours, Prices and More! | Everything You Need to Know

 The afternoon was filled with laughter as we talked, ate, danced to music, and played Yatzhee (an old family favorite).
 We had so much fun, that to our chagrin, we forgot to explore most of the gardens!
 Not that we could have explored everything anyway.
 The Dallas Arboretum is 66 acres!
 The few acres we did see were beautiful.
 We spent a little over half an hour exploring and soaking in the greenery.
 According to Mom, it was an unforgettable Mother’s Day.

-Picnic at Dallas Arboretum
+Picnic at Dallas Arboretum; Dallas Arboretum Tickets

 Dallas Arboretum Location, Hours and Gates: